Escaping the Chaos of Joburg Traffic at Moreleta Kloof, But Still Owed a Hike"

 ELEVATION - 113 m

-This isn’t flat, but it also depends on who's asking.
+This isn’t "flat” flat, but it is so subjective.

-I’ve had people message me, “Is this trail okay for someone who's recently had surgery?”
+I’ve had people message me things like, “Would this be okay after surgery?”

 MARKERS